-What Millennials Would Like a Millennial Speaker to Tell the Audience
+What a Millennial Speaker should tell the Audience

 Millennials are often scapegoated for a lot of society’s problems.
 While this generation genuinely faces major shortcomings in soft skills thanks to the over-emphasis on technical proficiency in their education, their hard work and new perspectives often go unnoticed.
 Intergenerational communication breakdowns between Boomers and Millennials are a daily problem for most people and the workplace is certainly no exception.